Course Description, Credit hours

 Plagiarism Policy/Academic Honesty

-Students completing a professional internship represent Marshall University.
-Successful students will create opportunities other students.
-Consequently, all students are expected to maintain a high professional standard throughout the pre and post internship process as well as on the job.
-Any unexcused absence or failure to complete assignments accepted in the course of the internship will result in a failing grade.
+Students completing a professional residency represent Marshall University.
+Successful students will create opportunities for other students.
+Consequently, all students are expected to maintain a high professional standard throughout the pre and post residency process as well as on the job.
+Any unexcused absence or failure to complete assignments accepted during the residency will result in a failing grade.

-If it is necessary to miss classes in order to fulfill the terms of an internship contract or commitment, a request for an excused absence should be included in the internship proposal package.
-Once the proposal is approved, it is the student’s responsibility to request an excused absence from the department chair.
-Requests must be emailed to the chair prior to the start date of the internship and must include the following information:
+If it is necessary to miss classes to fulfill the terms of a residency contract or commitment, a request for an excused absence should be included in the residency proposal package.
+Once the proposal is approved, it is the student’s responsibility to request an excused absence from the School Director.
+Requests must be emailed to the Director prior to the start date of the residency and must include the following information: